SimiaCryptus/qqn-optimizer/papers/intro/content.md

 3. **Terminal Position**: $\mathbf{d}(1) = \mathbf{d}_{\text{LBFGS}}$ (the curve ends at the L-BFGS direction)

-Following the principle of parsimony, we seek the lowest-degree polynomial satisfying these constraints.
+Following Occam's razor, we seek the lowest-degree polynomial satisfying these constraints.
 A quadratic polynomial $\mathbf{d}(t) = \mathbf{a}t^2 + \mathbf{b}t + \mathbf{c}$ provides the minimal solution.

 Applying the boundary conditions: